 Like VA loans, USDA loans don’t require PMI, but you have to pay an upfront premium if your down payment is less than 20%.
 The premium amount is 2% of your loan amount.
 That would be $3,800 on a $190,000 loan.

 Again, you can either pay it up front as part of your closing costs or roll it into your mortgage amount.
 Check out the eligibility map to see if any properties near you qualify for a USDA loan.

-Our final low down payment loan is the HomeReady loan, which helps potential homeowners in low-income areas to get the financing they need for a mortgage.
+Our final low down payment loan is the HomeReady loan.
+This loan helps potential homeowners in low-income areas to get the financing they need for a mortgage.

-The required down payment is just 3%, and your debt-to-income ratio can be as high as 50%.
+The required down payment on a house is just 3%, and your debt-to-income ratio can be as high as 50%.
 There’s no income limit, but the property does have to be located in a low-income census tract.

 You also have to complete an online education program about homeownership.
-While you do need to pay mortgage insurance with the minimum down payment, the program claims to offer lower premiums compared to other loans.
+You will need to pay mortgage insurance with the minimum down payment.
+However, the program claims to offer lower premiums compared to other loans.

 If you find a home you love in an approved area, it’s definitely worth comparing to other available options.

 See also: How to Buy a House With No Down Payment

 What other costs are associated with buying a home?